brettXX/PrecisTinyOled/README.md

 The best scaling factors for text and icons is 1 to 4 (x1 to x4).
 The basic text scale is 4x8 pixels, while icons are 8x8.
 This means that a scale of 2 would make 8x16 pixels for text or 16x16 pixels for icons.
 The larger the scale, the slower the render.
 Images cannot be scaled.

 Since the text font is designed to conserve space, it is very minimalistic.
 As such, it is blocky and narrow.
 If you wish to use more-defined characters, custom icons can be created for 8x8, while bitmaps can be created for large sizes if only a few are needed on the display.

+The current x and y position for text placement are stored in the currX and currY variables (oled.currX and oled.currY).